 Before ADOP, the client’s environment provisioning took more than a week, burdening development teams and creating a significant delivery bottleneck.
 Now, teams use the Terraform and Ansible cartridges to develop and test infrastructure code to fully automate environment provisioning, installation and configuration.

-“Accenture expects to save nearly 10,000 engineering days per year offering ADOP, with CloudBees Jenkins Enterprise as a core component,” says Rendell.
+“Accenture expects to save nearly 10,000 engineering days per year offering ADOP, with CloudBees CI as a core component,” says Rendell.

 "Jenkins maintenance for projects using the platform can be as low as 11 hours annually.
 That’s more than a 90% savings in time and cost,” says Rendell.